AST-1 Classic Snowshoe

 Please click here for our Cancellation and Transfer Policy

-Day-2 is a full day of "hands-on" practical learning in the field working on snowpack, terrain, travel and rescue skills.
+Day-2 is a full day of "hands-on" practical learning in the field working on decision making, terrain, travel and rescue skills, this is where you get an opportunity to "put it all together"!

 On day-1, the first class session will be held at one of our Classrooms.
 Most dates the class will be held at either our office/classroom at #240-400 Brooksbank Ave, North Vancouver (1 block up from MEC); or, at the West Vancouver Cricket Club in Hugo Ray Park, 1290 3rd St, West Vancouver.